EJMR Finance Must Come To An End

 EJMR:

-The EJMR opposes sexism and always will.
-The website has improved significantly over time in combating attempts to upload sexist content thanks to a larger team of moderators, a stricter moderation policy, and a bot designed to automatically remove objectionable messages.
-You wouldn’t be able to identify the majority of the terms that were listed as the most offensive in the study using the most recent data, in my opinion, because they had been on the auto-delete bot for more than a year.
-Regretfully, because the bot mainly targets recent postings to minimize its impact on the server, it would not have removed these terms from older posts.
+EJMR is against sexism and always will be.
+The website has evolved significantly over time to combat sexually explicit posting efforts thanks to a large team of administrators, strict content control policies, and a bot designed to automatically remove these rejectable posts.
+In my opinion, you would not be able to identify most of the comments listed as most offensive in the study using the most recent data, because they have been in the auto-deletion bot for over a year.
+Unfortunately, because the bot focuses on recent posts to minimize its impact on the server, it would not remove those terms from older posts.

-The 30 terms that were most specifically linked to conversations about women included, hotter, lesbian, bb (internet slang for “baby”), sexism, tits, anal, marrying, feminazi, slut, hot, vagina, boobs, pregnant, pregnant, cute, marry, levy, gorgeous, horny, crush, beautiful, secretary, dump, shopping, date, nonprofit, intentions, sexy, dated, and prostitute.
-The terms that are most specifically associated with men, on the other hand, are: burning, pricing, Philly, band, kfc, Nobel, CMT, amusing, greatest, textbook, goals, irate, roof, pointing, episode, tries, genes, e7ee, adviser, bully, prepare, fought, Wharton, Austrian, fieckers, homo, and genes.
+The top 30 terms most specifically related to conversations about women were hot, lesbian, bb (internet slang for “baby”), sexism, breast, anal, marry, feminazi, slut, hot, vagina, breast, pregnant, pregnant, cute, married, levy, beautiful, anus, in love, gorgeous, secretary, dump, shopping, date, non-profit, intentions, sexy, old-fashioned, and whore.
+Terms more specifically associated with men, on the other hand, include: burn, award, Philadelphia, group, kfc, Nobel, CMT, funny, senior, textbook, goals, furious, ceiling, pointing, episode, essays, genes, e7ee, counselor, troublemaker, reformer, fighter, Wharton, Austrian, fieckers, homo, and genetics.

 It was not a good representation of the economics profession: